serenity-kit/lini/README.md

 ## Todos

-- show members and invitation link as menu (popup broken)
-- on enter submit the add form (also every input)
 - fancier checkbox
+- create a new invitation needs a change in react-native-libsodium (use noble?)
+- on new list focus on the name input

 - use expo-secure-store for the sessionKey
 - encrypt MMKV storage on iOS and Android